Mmabiaa/ecommerce-website/README.md

-# Mmabiaa - An eCommerce Website
+# Anon - An eCommerce Website built by ##Mmabiaa
-Mmabiaa is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+Anon is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo
+###Desktop
+This is the desktop demo
 ![Anon Desktop Demo](./website-demo-image/desktop.png "Desktop Demo")

+## Mobile
+This is the mobile demo
 ![Anon Mobile Demo](./website-demo-image/mobile.png "Mobile Demo")

 ## Prerequisites